erictleung/unnestIfElse/README.md

 # unnestIfElse

-RStudio Addin to quickly and roughly convert nested `ifelse()` statments to `dplyr::case_when()`.
+RStudio Addin to quickly and roughly convert nested `ifelse()` statements to `dplyr::case_when()`.

 ![Demonstration of add-in](./inst/media/nested_if_else.gif)